Last modified: July 28, 2020

 When You Contact Us

-If a User contacts Lightstreamer via email or via a contact form, the personal data transmitted by the User on a voluntary basis are automatically stored and used for providing answers to the User and for any subsequent communication.
+If a User contacts Lightstreamer via email, via a contact form, or via a live chat, the personal data transmitted by the User on a voluntary basis are automatically stored and used for providing answers to the User and for any subsequent communication.

 When You Subscribe to Our Newsletter